 It can be hard to understand that children sometimes need therapy.
 Sometimes it’s difficult to pin-point the concern.
 In this case it may be useful to discuss this with me to gain a better idea of whether therapy would be beneficial.
 I work therapeutically with children, young people and parents.
 I offer support with or without a formal diagnosis.

 Loving someone who has emotional problems can be exhausting and worrying, just as it is being that person.
-Whatever issues you and your family are struggling with, I can provide a safe and trusting approach based your needs.
-I aim to provide a warm, non-judgemental and supportive approach.
+Whatever issues your family are struggling with, I aim to provide a warm, non-judgemental and supportive approach.

 Are the sessions confidential?